Private tech companies mobilize to address shortages for medical supplies, masks and sanitizer – TechCrunch

 Supplies have been difficult to come by in some of the areas hardest hit by the outbreak of the novel coronavirus, and the shortfalls have been made worse by a lack of coordination from the federal government.
 In some instances local governments have been bidding for supplies against each other and the federal government to acquire needed personal protective equipment.

-On Sunday, New York’s governor Mario Cuomo pleaded with local governments to not engage in a bidding war.
-In fact, Kentucky was outbid by the Federal government for personal protective equipment.
+On Sunday, New York’s Governor Mario Cuomo pleaded with local governments to not engage in a bidding war.
+In fact, Kentucky was outbid by the federal government for personal protective equipment.

-“FEMA came out and bought it all out from under us,” Kentucky governor Andy Beshear told a local newspaper.
+“FEMA came out and bought it all out from under us,” Kentucky Governor Andy Beshear told a local newspaper.
 “It is a challenge that the federal government says, ‘States, you need to go and find your supply chain,’ and then the federal government ends up buying from that supply chain.”

 Against this backdrop local startups and maker spaces are stepping up to do what they can to fill the gap.

 Alcohol brands are turning their attention to making hand sanitizer to distribute in communities experiencing shortages.
-3D printing companies are working on new ways to manufacture personal protective equipment and swabs for COVID-19 testing.
+3D-printing companies are working on new ways to manufacture personal protective equipment and swabs for COVID-19 testing.
 And one fast fashion retail startup is teaching its tailors and seamstresses how to make cloth masks for consumer protection.

 AirCo, a New York-based startup that developed a process to use captured carbon dioxide to make liquor, shifted its efforts to making hand sanitizer for donations in communities in New York City.